kavehmollaei/SSHPry2.0/README.md

 sshpry2.py - the tool

-Everything else parts of code used in the tool (does not depends on them)
+Everything else parts of code used in the tool (does not depends on them)]

+This is my dev